-Chinese sovereignty after the Second Opium War and the Taiping Rebellion can best be characterized as a face-saving fiction which the West deigned to allow the Qing government.
+Chinese sovereignty after the Second Opium War and the Taiping Rebellion is best described as a face-saving fiction which the West agreed to allow the Qing government.
 The dynasty could make its own decisions about the conduct of the country only when and where the West found it convenient.
-The tariffs it was allowed to place on trade goods, for example, were dictated to it by outsiders.
+The tariffs it was permitted to place on trade goods, for example, were dictated to it by outsiders.
 Even the territorial integrity of China persisted only at the sufferance of other nations.
 When said nations demanded that they be handed large blocks of real estate inside the major trading ports, to occupy and administrate with no regard to the extant Chinese laws of the land, the Qing had no choice but to agree.

-Fully half of Shanghai, the fifth busiest port in the world, was given over to Western nationals, who turned it into a gangster town beside which even Al Capone’s Chicago pales, a wonderland of drink, drugs, dance, and brothels that must have caused Confucius to turn over in his grave.
-The foreigners who clustered there took advantage of the cheap native labor to rebuild large swaths of the city in their own image, creating a hodgepodge of Western-style architecture united only by its incongruity in a Chinese context.
+Fully half of Shanghai was given over under these terms to Western nationals, who turned their holdings into a gangster town beside which even Al Capone’s Chicago pales, a wonderland of drink, drugs, dance, and brothels that must have caused Confucius to turn over in his grave.
+The foreigners took advantage of the cheap native labor to rebuild their “international quarter” in their own image, creating a hodgepodge of Western-style architecture united only by its incongruity in a Chinese context.
 Men who would have been considered of only modest means in their home countries got to live the lives of millionaires and aristocrats in Shanghai.
 They were quite literally above the law; even if they chose to kill one of their Chinese valets, chefs, gardeners, porters, maids, laundresses, stable boys, or mistresses, there was nothing the Chinese government could do about it.
 Signs appeared in the public parks of the international quarter: “No dogs or Chinese allowed.”

 As if China’s humiliation wasn’t already extreme enough, one of its closest neighbors in terms of both culture and geography also piled on.
 The Japanese islands had long been the home of a similarly insular society, with its Great Wall taking the form of the ocean that separated it from others.
 But, observing the degradation China was suffering at the hands of the West, Japan’s leaders decided to open themselves up to trade in a controlled fashion and to modernize their government and especially their military along largely Western lines before their own turn came around.
-Duly impressed, Western pundits pronounced Japan the exception to the rule of Oriental lassitude and ineffectuality.
-Labeling it “racially Asiatic” but “adoptively European,” they mostly left it alone to manage its own affairs.
+Duly impressed, Western pundits pronounced Japan the exception to the rule of Oriental lassitude and ineffectuality — the very same exceptional status they had been willing to grant China during the better days of the Qing.
+Labeling Japan “racially Asiatic” but “adoptively European,” they mostly left it alone to manage its own affairs.

 Reformers of this latter stripe held an uncompromising mirror up to aspects of Chinese life that had gone unquestioned for hundreds or thousands of years.
 For instance, these generally young idealists dared to bring into the open their people’s longstanding practice of quietly drowning unwanted babies — meaning for the most part female ones.